boosam/algorithms/1-random_search/ruby/niranjala/README.md

     gem install aws-sdk
     ```

-# To Run the Programe
+# To Run the Script

  ```
- run   > ruby randomsearch.rb from the command line
+ ruby randomsearch.rb #from the command line
  ```

 For now the program is hard coded to the find the closed city to bristol